tekumara/notes/pre-commit.md

 ## Why?

-* Can automatically run hooks during commit
+* Automatically run hooks during git commit or push.
+Particularly useful when you don't have CI.
-* Can run hooks only on the changed files
+* Run hooks only on the changed files
 * Has some nice formatters for python, eg: [double-quote-string-fixer](https://github.com/pre-commit/pre-commit-hooks#double-quote-string-fixer) to convert double to single quotes.

 ## Cache

-Non-system hooks are downloaded and cached in *~/.cache/pre-commit/repo**. `additional_dependencies` for local hooks will also be stored here.
+Non-system hooks are downloaded and cached in *~/.cache/pre-commit/repo**.
+They run in their own virtualenv. `additional_dependencies` for local hooks will also be stored here.

 ## Gotchas